Gaza health situation is 'catastrophic': WHO chief | Law-Order

 The impact of the Israel-Hamas conflict on Gaza's healthcare sector has been "catastrophic", the World Health Organization chief said on Sunday at an emergency board meeting, saying conditions were ideal for the spread of deadly diseases.

+However, he said it would be all but impossible for the WHO to improve the situation given the ongoing violence.
 "It's stating the obvious to say that the impact of the conflict on health is catastrophic," WHO Director-General Tedros Adhanom Ghebreyesus told the 34-member board.
-"In summary health needs have increased dramatically and the capacity of the health system has been reduced to one third of what it was," he said.
+"In summary, health needs have increased dramatically and the capacity of the health system has been reduced to one third of what it was."

+A motion being reviewed by the board proposed by Afghanistan, Morocco, Qatar and Yemen demands passage for medical personnel and their supplies and tasks the WHO with securing funding to rebuild hospitals.
+Yet Tedros said that it would be "almost impossible" to meet those requests given the security situation on the ground and said he deeply regretted that the United Nations Security Council

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)